rheslip/2HPico-DSP-Sketches/README.md

 You must have Arduino 2.xx installed with the Pico board support package https://github.com/earlephilhower/arduino-pico

-Select board type as Raspberry Pi Pico or Raspberry Pico Pico 2 depending on what board you used when building the module.
+The DSP version of 2HPico requires a Raspberry Pico Pico 2 because most DSP apps are fairly compute intensive and the DaisySP library uses floating point.
 Some sketches require overclocking - check the comments in the source code.

 Dependencies: